PubohH/2025-Summer-Erdos-Elo-Project/2_Elo_Rating_System/README.md

 Suppose player1 and player2 play a match and the scores are score1 and score2.
 Then their actual frame win rate is $S1 = \frac{\text{score1}}{\text{score1}+\text{score2}}$ and $S2 = \frac{\text{score2}}{\text{score1}+\text{score2}}$.
 After this match, the elo-rating for player1 will be updated:
 $R1_{new} = R1 + K * (\text{score1}+\text{score2}) * (S1-E1)$,
-where K is the K-factor which we sets to 8, n denotes best_of.
+where K is the K-factor which we sets to 8.

 ## Tests of K-factors and results
 In [elo_v4_test.ipynb](/2_Elo_Rating_System/elo_v4/elo_v4_test.ipynb), we use elo rating system version 4 with 5 different K-factors to predict match results of 4 tournaments.
 The following two arrays are the K-factors and the index of tournmament we tested: